 And people aren’t even taking the simplest steps to secure their phones.
 More than a quarter (28 percent) of smartphone users don’t use a lock screen, according to a 2017 Pew Research study.
 That doesn’t mean you can’t protect yourself.

 Many Americans aren’t following the best digital security practices.
 But if using a lock screen is already common sense to you, here are some other ways to protect yourself from getting hacked…

 1. Be careful about which apps you download

 A study from Malwarebytes noted the growing trend of adware, unwanted software packaged with apps that can get downloaded to your device to monitor what websites you visit.
 The hijackers can then use your information to target you with unsecure sites and ads.

 Never download an app before reading reviews and making sure it’s the one you thought it was.
 (Malicious apps often pretend to be new or alternate versions of popular ones.)
-Never install an app before checking what permissions it’s asking for — is there any reason for it to access your photos, camera, or microphone?
+Always check what permissions it’s asking for.
+Is there any reason for it to access your photos, camera, or microphone?

 Even legitimate apps can risk your privacy if you don’t understand the settings.
 This costs nothing but a few moments to learn what’s going on.